-- Opportunities will be reviewed in order to attempt to balance competing water demands with available water supplies.
+Opportunities will be reviewed in an attempt to balance competing water demands with available water supplies.
 All reasonable solutions will be considered.
-Study partners will have opportunities to provide input on all alternatives. - Modeling efforts will be needed for various scenarios.
+Study partners will have opportunities to provide input on all alternatives.

+Modeling efforts will be needed for various scenarios, including the No Action alternative.
 Existing groundwater models will be enhanced/modified in order to determine future water supplies.
-The groundwater modeling results will/may need to be incorporated into a surface water model or reservoir operations model. - Modeling outputs for various scenarios will be presented to stakeholders to further evaluate and develop alternatives.
+The groundwater modeling results will/may need to be incorporated into a surface water model or reservoir operations model.
+Modeling outputs for various scenarios will be presented to stakeholders to further evaluate and develop alternatives.